Slavery in Madras Presidency

 Slavery in the Madras Presidency during the British Raj affected close to 20% of the population.
 Madras Presidency was an administrative subdivision (presidency) of British India.
 At its greatest extent, the presidency included most of southern India.
 The landlords were predominantly higher caste individuals.
 When those from the lower castes borrowed money against their land and defaulted, they entered a life of debt bondage.
 The slaves formed 12.2% of the total population in 1930.

 The patterns of slavery and slave population varied between districts.
-Various laws were passed during 1811, 1812 and 1823 to restrict slavery and prevent child labour, though the slave trade was only ended with the Indian Slavery Act of 1843, and the sale of slaves became a criminal offence in 1862 under the new Indian Penal Code.
+Various laws were passed during 1811, 1812 and 1823 to restrict slavery and prevent child labour, though the slave trade was only ended with the Indian Slavery Act, 1843, and the sale of slaves became a criminal offence in 1862 under the new Indian Penal Code.

 The presidency

 Madras Presidency, or the Presidency of Fort St. George, also known as Madras Province, was an administrative subdivision (presidency) of British India.
 At its greatest extent, the presidency included most of southern India, including the whole of the Indian state of Tamil Nadu, and parts of Andhra Pradesh, Kerala, Karnataka, Telangana, Odisha and the union territory of Lakshadweep.
 In 1639, the English East India Company purchased the village of Madraspatnam and one year later it established the Agency of Fort St George, precursor of the Madras Presidency, although there had been Company factories at Machilipatnam and Armagon since the very early 1600s.
 The agency was upgraded to a Presidency in 1652 before once more reverting to its previous status in 1655.
 In 1684, it was re-elevated to a Presidency and Elihu Yale was appointed as president.
 In 1785, under the provisions of Pitt's India Act, Madras became one of three provinces established by the East India Company.
 Thereafter, the head of the area was styled "Governor" rather than "President" and became subordinate to the Governor-General in Calcutta, a title that would persist until 1947.